 Download realpath_8.26-3ubuntu4_all.deb

 Once the Debian file is downloaded, double-click on it to install it.
-Now, we can easily install Conky Manager using the following commands to download the Debian package and then install it.
+Now, we can easily install Conky Manager using the following commands to download the Debian package and install it.

 • 64 bit